zendesk/zat-deploy/Readme.md

 ## 💫 Flow

-It requires a .zat file in the root of your repository.
+It requires a .zat file in the root of your repository or as a repo-secret.

 If you want to update an existing app, add an app_id key with the ID of the currently installed app, in ZAT secret.